Gynecological Cancer

 - Have never given birth

-- Have taken Tamoxifen (a hormone therapy drug for breast cancer)
+- I have previously taken tamoxifen (a hormone drug for breast cancer).

 - Have never given birth